GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

   SELECT
     e.cycle_count AS CycleCount, e.timestamp AS EventTime, e.reason AS Reason, e.action AS Action,
     e.type AS Type, e.maintenance_start_time AS MaintenanceStartTime, e.maintenance_end_time AS MaintenanceEndTime,
-    e.cluster AS Cluster, e.nodepool AS Nodepool, e.node AS Node, e.status AS Status, e.zone AS Zone,
+    e.cluster AS Cluster, e.nodepool AS Nodepool, e.node AS Node, e.status AS Status, e.status_rank, e.zone AS Zone,
     ROW_NUMBER() OVER (PARTITION BY e.node, e.cycle_count, e.reason ORDER BY e.timestamp DESC) AS row_num
   FROM events_with_counts e
 ),